robert008/flutter_face_kit/README.md

 # Flutter Face Kit

+## Disclaimer

+This repository is a **technical demo project** created for learning and showcase purposes.
+It is **independent from any company or commercial product**, and does not use any proprietary code or data.
+All AI models referenced (e.g. InsightFace, ONNX Runtime, OpenCV) are **open-source** and properly attributed.

+---

-A comprehensive on-device face recognition SDK for Flutter with real-time detection, landmark extraction, and facial recognition capabilities.
+A Flutter plugin showcasing on-device face recognition with real-time detection, landmark extraction, and facial recognition capabilities.

 ## Features